softwaremill/FoXAI/README.md

 poetry build
 ```

-As a result you will get `wheel` file inside `dist/` directory that you can install
+As a result, you will get a `wheel` file inside the `dist/` directory that you can install
 via `pip`:
 ```bash
 pip install dist/autoxai-0.3.1-py3-none-any.whl